New factorization theory for heavy quarkonium production and decay: Soft gluon factorization

+The aim of soft gluon factorization is to resum a subset of relativistic correction terms in NRQCD factorization that are important for a phenomenological purpose.
+It is convenient to demand the subset to be Lorentz invariant.
+The formula of SGF for a quarkonium $\onia$ production is

-where momenta of emitted soft hadrons, which are mainly soft gluons perturbatively, are considered.
-As a result, in the SGF the momentum of the physical quarkonium $P_H$ is different from the total momentum of the intermediate $Q\bar{Q}$ pair $P$, which is different from the treatment in NRQCD.
-Contributions induced by off-shellness of the $Q\bar{Q}$ pair can be combined with contributions from $Q\bar{Q}$+gluons as intermediate states to obtain gauge invariant power corrections \cite{machao}, which we will not discuss in this paper.
+where ${\cal H}_{n}(P)$ are perturbatively calculable hard parts that, roughly speaking, produce an intermediate state with quantum numbers $n$ and momentum $P$, and $F_{n\to \onia}(P,P_\onia)$ are nonperturbative functions, which we call soft gluon distribution functions (SGDs), which describe the hadronization of the intermediate state to physical quarkonium $\onia$.
+To account for the effect of soft hadrons emission, which are mainly soft gluons perturbatively, the momentum of the observed quarkonium $P_\onia$ is kept different from the momentum of the intermediate state $P$, which is different from the treatment in NRQCD.

-In Eq.~\eqref{eq:fac4d}, $d\hat{\sigma}_{n}(P)$ are perturbatively calculable hard parts that produce a $Q\bar{Q}$ pair with quantum numbers $n$, and momenta $p_Q=P/2+q$ and $p_{\bar{Q}}=P/2-q$.
-Quantum numbers $n$ can be expressed in terms of spectroscopic notation $\state{{2S+1}}{L}{J}{c}$, with $c=1, 8$ denotes color singlet or color octet of the pair.
-On-shell conditions result in $P\cdot q=0$ and $q^2=m_Q^2-M^2/4$, with $M=\sqrt{P^2}$.
-Furthermore, partial wave expansion has been applied to the angular distribution of $q$ in hard parts, and thus there is no $q$ dependence in hard parts. $F_{n}(P,P_H)$, which we call soft gluon distributions (SGDs), are nonperturbative functions that describe the hadronization of $Q\bar{Q}$ pair to $H$.
-They can be defined as expectation values of bilocal operators in QCD vacuum,

-where $\Gamma$ and $\Gamma^\prime$ are color and angular momentum projection operators that define $n$, $\Phi(x)$ are gauge links that enable gauge invariance, which are similar as that in NRQCD \cite{Nayak:2005rt,Nayak:2005rw,Nayak:2006fm}.
-Because NRQCD LDMEs are defined by seemingly local operators, the requirement of gauge links is not so manifest and only found to be needed at NNLO level, but for SGDs, the gauge links are very clearly needed because they are defined by bilocal operators.
-With the definition of SGDs, short distance hard parts can be obtained order by order in perturbation theory by matching both sides of Eq.~\eqref{eq:fac4d}.

-We note that phenomenological models that are similar, but not equivalent, to Eq.~\eqref{eq:fac4d} already existed in the literature \cite{Beneke:1999gq,Beneke:1997qw}.
-An apparent difference is that, by expanding relative momentum of intermediate $Q\bar{Q}$ pair but keeping its invariant mass away from $2m_Q$, external $Q$ and $\bar{Q}$ in hard parts are not on mass shell in Ref.~\cite{Beneke:1999gq}.
-In addition, SGF is based on full QCD which can be clearly seen from the operator definition in Eq.~\eqref{eq:SGDs}, while Refs.~\cite{Beneke:1999gq,Beneke:1997qw} are based on NRQCD effective theory~\cite{Caswell:1985ui}.
-Finally, SGF is able to estimate and systematically improve theoretic uncertainties.